This is not a points & miles related article, but I wanted to share my recent experience of health benefits observed after regular sauna bathing.

 My brief medical history

 I have a long standing history of GERD and low magnesium levels from chronic use of proton pump inhibitors.
-I developed myopathy after starting statins to lower my cholesterol 10 years ago and I stopped the drug for a few months.
+I developed myopathy after starting a statin to lower my cholesterol 10 years ago and I stopped the drug for a few months.
 I was able to restart the statins after taking 50K units of vitamin D3 weekly along with daily chelated magnesium and pyridoxine (B6).
-Since then, I have been tolerating statins without any muscle weakness, but I still have residual muscle and tendon pains.
+Since then, I have been tolerating statin without any muscle weakness, but I still have residual muscle and tendon pains.
 I am prone to tendon injuries during exercise and it can take several weeks for them to improve.

 After using the sauna every day for the last two weeks, I noticed that my muscle and tendon pains improved significantly despite lifting weights and using the elliptical for 2 miles.